bulbil/2014that_api_intro/README.md

 Finally, a few tools and libraries on GitHub ([http://dp.la/info/developers/sample-code-and-libraries/](http://dp.la/info/developers/sample-code-and-libraries/)) to make your job easier, helping you shoehorn in your weapon of choice, be it PHP or Python or Ruby or Java or Node.js.

+###But besides the DPLA, where should I look?

+[Mia Ridge's API Wiki](http://museum-api.pbworks.com/w/page/21933420/Museum%C2%A0APIs) is targeted and well curated with a heavy museum focus.
+[ProgrammableWeb](http://www.programmableweb.com/) is the boss of all API directories.
+Comprehensive but not always accurate.

+And an aptly named blog post also on Mia's site ["Cool stuff made with cultural heritage APIs "](http://museum-api.pbworks.com/w/page/21933412/Cool%20stuff%20made%20with%20cultural%20heritage%20APIs)

 ###What data am I getting?

 DPLA dishes out JSON-LD, that is, JSON with a little bit of structure and a few required fields so that it can be used for linked data.
 To see what you’re getting yourself into, look here for a complete sample response ([http://dp.la/info/developers/codex/responses/](http://dp.la/info/developers/codex/responses/)).